Benwell and Scotswood

 Benwell and Scotswood is an electoral ward of Newcastle upon Tyne in North East England.
-The ward encompasses the Benwell and Scotswood housing areas, as well as the Newcastle Business Park, which is located on the banks of the River Tyne and houses offices of companies such as British Airways and the Automobile Association.
+The ward encompasses the portion of Benwell that falls into NE15 while the other portion that falls into NE4 is in the Elswick ward.
+This ward also encompasses Scotswood housing areas, Denton Burn housing areas, as well as the Newcastle Business Park, which is located on the banks of the River Tyne and houses offices of companies such as British Airways and the Automobile Association.
 The population of the ward is 13,759, which is 5.3% of the total population of Newcastle upon Tyne.
 Car ownership in the area is 45.1%, lower than the city average of 54.7%.
 The 2011 Census gave a population of 12,694.

 History

 Scotswood grew during the industrial revolution and provided labour for the huge Vickers Armstrong military engineering group formerly Armstrong Whitworth.
 Scotswood Road, which Vickers Armstrong used to dominate, is a main route along the Tyne and is mentioned in the song "Blaydon Races".

 The Scotswood Bridge, which was known as the Chain Bridge, was the first bridge to be built over the Tyne in the industrial era.
 It opened in 1831 and was in use until 1967 when it had been superseded by a more modern structure, and was hence demolished.

 Benwell and Scotswood were both sites of a number of coalmines.
 On 30 March 1925 the Montague Main Colliery Disaster occurred, caused by an inrush of water from the nearby disused Paradise Pit and resulting in the loss of 38 lives.

 Scotswood railway station was served by the Newcastle and Carlisle Railway between 1839 and 1967.

 The Fenham and Benwell district formed an independent urban district, which was incorporated into the City of Newcastle upon Tyne in 1904.

 The site came to attention in the summer of 1968 for being the scene where two male toddlers Martin Brown, aged 4, and Brian Howe, aged 3, were found dead, after being strangled to death by Mary Bell.